 Third-party logistics providers serve a wide variety of clients, each with different requirements.
 That means their 3PL software must be robust and flexible enough to sustain retail and e-commerce fulfillment operations.

-Your 3PL software should be built on an omnichannel approach that removes barriers between retail and e-commerce logistics, reducing inventory costs and improving the customer experience.
+Your WMS should be built on an omnichannel approach that removes barriers between retail and e-commerce logistics, reducing inventory costs and improving the customer experience.
 Improving order accuracy enhances customer service and lowers return costs by getting the order right the first time.
 Of course, customers expect full visibility into the location and predicted delivery window for their orders.

 Sure, most 3PL software provides essential functions – inventory tracking, order picking management, shipping, and replenishment.
 Do you need a system that supports direct-to-consumer e-commerce and the higher level of returns that are a part of that channel?
 Does your system support an omnichannel view of your inventory regardless of the sales channel?
 If you can't answer "Yes" to these questions, it may be time to look for a new 3PL software solution.

 To find out more about how Logiwa can supercharge your inventory management functions, contact us for a demo today.